anegg0/gr0wing-hugo/content/posts/2012-08-02-free-and-homeless-the-experiment-part-9.md

 ---
 <p style="background-color: silver;">
-  I&#8217;ve been travelling too long to call it a vacation.<br /> I&#8217;m enjoying myself too much to call myself a homeless.
+  I've been travelling too long to call it a vacation.<br /> I'm enjoying myself too much to call myself a homeless.
 </p>

 After my stay in Guatemala, I gradually recover from the machete attack.
-It was a shock to realize what a dangerous country is, but I&#8217;m slowly getting over it.
+It was a shock to realize what a dangerous country is, but I'm slowly getting over it.

 These are my last days in Latin America.<!--more-->

-I spend the remaining time in San Salvador, at my girlfriend&#8217;s father.
+I spend the remaining time in San Salvador, at my girlfriend's father.

 He shelters me like a guy shelters another guy: without comments or flowers on the bedside table, yet I feel very welcome.
-Vilma&#8217;s father is an old man that has gone through all possible experiences, from being very poor to becoming very rich, several times.
+Vilma's father is an old man that has gone through all possible experiences, from being very poor to becoming very rich, several times.
-He&#8217;s not talkative but kind and warm.
-We don&#8217;t speak the same language, we take meals together while the TV blasts latin program.
+He's not talkative but kind and warm.
+We don't speak the same language, we take meals together while the TV blasts latin program.

-That&#8217;s as simple as it gets.
+That's as simple as it gets.
 I like it that way.

 ### Latino Americans